 Privacy is a hot topic, and our web browsers are at the center of most of our privacy battles.
 The first web browser that launched the private mode was Safari for Mac OS, in 2005.
 Since then, all the major web browsers have developed a "private browsing" mode.
 The privacy delivered by each browser has significant differences, and all of them fall short of our expectations about what it means to browse the web privately.
 In this opinion article, we want to advocate a list of features that can increase, in meaningful ways, the concept of private browsing.

-Third-party cookies are pieces of data that are saved in your web browser by the websites you visit.
-However, their origins are on other domains.
-Most of the time, third-party cookies are used by ad services for the purpose of offering you targeted ads that are based on your browsing history and on your web searches.
+Cookies are pieces of data that are saved in your web browser by the websites you visit.
+Third-party cookies have their origins on other domains than the website you visit.
+Most of the time, third-party cookies are used by ad services to offer you targeted ads that are based on your browsing history and your web searches.
 However, these cookies can raise privacy concerns as they can also be used to store your browsing history across websites that use the same ad services.
-This is the reason why, in this article, we will show you how to disable third-party cookies in all the major web browsers for Windows: Microsoft Edge, Internet Explorer, Google Chrome, Mozilla Firefox, and Opera.